 Qualifying experience for CL-28 requires two years of specialized experience, including at least one year as a U.S. Probation or Pretrial Services Officer at the CL-27.
-Qualifying experience for CL-27 requires two years of specialized experience, at least one year of which is equivalent to work at the CL-25 level.
+Qualifying experience for CL-27 requires two years of specialized experience, at least one year of which is equivalent to work at the CL-25 level, OR completion of a master's degree in a field of study closely related to the position, OR a Juris Doctor (JD) degree.